If you have diabetes, you may already have experienced the nerve pain called diabetic neuropathy. If so, diabetic

 How to Reframe It: Concentrate on the here and now.
 Mental health experts say most anxiety comes from worrying about the future.
-The more you try to focus on what is happening today and what you can do right now, the easier it will be for you to feel good about your success and to look for immediate solutions.
+The more you try to focus on what you can do today, the easier it will be for you to feel good about your success and to look for immediate solutions.

 Get the latest Diabetes newsletter delivered to your inbox!